Different ways to smoke Cannabis

 When it comes to cannabis consumption, the second-most important consideration, after the product itself, is the delivery method.
 This point is often overlooked, as evidenced by the prevalence of consumers who have limited their experimentation to only one or two methods.

 If you find yourself within this category but aspire to become a comprehensive cannabis aficionado, let this be your guide.
-Gaining the mental and physical benefits of cannabis is largely dependent upon how it’s consumed, with each method providing a unique experience and host of effects.
-Who knows — you could find a new favorite.
 Let the exploration begin!

 There are three basic delivery methods: inhalation, oral, and topical.
 Under these umbrella methods are various techniques that serve unique functions, each appropriate for different occasions.